barahaw/HealthCareSys-NoSql/README.md

 A backend system for healthcare monitoring, built with Node.js, Express, MongoDB (Mongoose), and Redis.
 It supports CRUD operations for doctors and patients, records vital signs, and caches alerts in Redis for abnormal readings.

+## CAP Theorem in This System

+This hybrid approach lets you balance high availability for general data with strong consistency for critical alerts.

+### AP (Availability/Partition tolerance)

+- Most of CRUD operations (patients, doctors) are AP: always available, eventually consistent.
+- Patient and doctor creation is immediate and does not guarantee strong consistency (fire-and-forget updates).
+- Most CRUD operations for patients and doctors are AP-style.

+### CP (Consistency/Partition tolerance)

+- Vital sign alerting is CP: always consistent between MongoDB and Redis, but may be unavailable if Redis is down.
+- Vital sign alerting is CP-like: the alert is only stored in Redis if the current vital sign’s heartRate > 120, and the API returns an error if Redis fails (strong consistency between MongoDB and Redis for this operation).

 ## Features

 - Create, fetch, and manage doctors and patients